Theodor-Springmann-Stiftung/hamann-ausgabe-core/HaWeb/README.md

 Dotnet 6.0.300 is currently used.
 To build the project, do a `dotnet restore` and collect the `Microsoft.FeatureManagement.AspNetCore` nuget-package which is used to enable feauture-flags in `appsettings.json`.
 Some routes, such as the admin area of the project will only be mapped if certain flags are present and set to true.

 Also, this project requires two other projects `HaDocumentV6` (for reading in the file into convenient to use models) and `HaXMLReader` (for forward parsing elements such as letters, comments, traditions and marginals in an HTML transform).
-They have no dependencies (apart from each other and `.NET 6`) and are build at build time automatically.
+They have no dependencies (apart from each other and `.NET 6`) and are  build and linked at build time automatically.

 ## Building the project